pepopo978/nampower/README.md

 ```

 #### ChannelStopCastingNextTick()
-Will stop channeling early on the next tick.
-This is useful for stopping a channel early to cast a different spell.
+Will stop channeling early on the next tick if you have queue channeling spells enabled and try to cast a spell before the next tick (didn't know how to cancel channels without casting another spell).
 Uses your ChannelLatencyReductionPercentage to determine when to stop the channel.

 ### Custom Events